gorkthe134th/CaseppCompiler/README.md

 	return result;
 }
 ```
-When a return statement is executed, the execution of the function is stopped and the return value can be used immediately by the caller.<br>
+When a return statement is encountered, the execution of the function is terminated and the return value can be used immediately by the caller.<br>
 Before executing a return statement, all out parameters must have been assigned a value at least once.<br>
 ```
 function factorial(n)
 {
 	if n <= 0 return 1;
-	return n * factorial(n - 1);
+	return factorial(n - 1) * n;
 }
 ```
 A function can only be called as part of an expression, but it can be used freely in said expression.<br>